Chapter 44 : Goosebumps

 “And I’m your brother,” Aidan said again loudly, with a pointed look at Dom.

-Aidan and Dom both seemed to deflate a little at this.
-Sagging in his chair, Aidan averted his gaze, picking at a string in his jeans.
+Aidan and Dom both seemed to slightly deflate at this.
+Sagging sheepishly in his chair, Aidan averted his gaze and began picking at a string in his jeans.
 Dom coughed uncomfortably and shifted in her seat.

 Aidan snapped his head up, shock sweeping across his expression.
-“Well, I thought it’d be obvious, given the other person who’s involved in the situation.”
+“Well, I thought it’d be obvious," he said confusedly.
+"Given the other person who’s involved in the situation.”

 “Obvious?
 The other person?”
 My brow collapsed into a frown.
 “I don’t get what you mea — oh will you two stop it with the looks?!”

 Sheepishly, Dom and Aidan broke off another one of their ‘meaningful glances’ and turned to look at me, faces uncannily somber.
-Potter leaned forward in his seat, resting his elbows on his knees, a thoughtful eyebrow raised.
+Potter leaned forward in his seat to rest his elbows on his knees, a thoughtful eyebrow raised.

 “Aggy,” Dom said, her normally brassy voice low and quiet.
 “Don’t you know who else we’re dealing with?”

 I shook my head, confused and not enjoying the feeling at all.
-“I mean, I know Vespertine had her cronies – they’re the ones who we fought at the Ministry ball – but that’s it.”
+“I mean, I know Vespertine had her cronies — they’re the ones who we fought at the Ministry ball, the ones everyone kept calling Death Eaters — but that’s it.”

 Aidan’s blue eyes widened to bludger-worthy proportions.
 “You mean to say we know something that you don’t?”
 A small smile began spreading across his face.
+He leaned in, voice dropping to a conspiratorial tone.
 “Permission to gloat?”

 “Permission denied,” I snapped, setting my teacup on its saucer with an urgent clack.
 “Now tell me.”

 Dom exhaled sharply.
-“Well, alright.
+“Alright, alright.
 While Aidan and I were doing our research on Vespertine, we found out something interesting.”

 “Yeah,” Aidan nodded solemnly, the grin sliding off his face.
 “Guess who was Vespertine’s campaign manager, close friend, and a once-active member of Vespertine’s Vanguard for Vendetta and Vengeance?”